SashaLawrence/fellowship-wk2-adv-html-css/day09/bootstrapSelect/README.md

 # Bootstrap Select

-### Task you need to style the select element as per the design
+### TASK: you need to style the select element as per the design

 1. To do this you will need an extra add on to Bootstrap
 2. Go to [this url](https://silviomoreto.github.io/bootstrap-select/)